Marvin Milstead - Obituary

 1/1

-He was born on January 24, 1937 in Fayette County to Fred and Loa Crawford Milstead.
-Marvin had worked as Superintendent of ODOT in Fayette County until his retirement in 1996.
+He was born on Jan.
+24, 1937, in Fayette County to Fred and Loa Crawford Milstead.
+Marvin had worked as superintendent of ODOT in Fayette County until his retirement in 1996.
 He was a member at the St. Colman of Cloyne Catholic Church.
-He enjoyed his children and grandchildren, Ohio State Football, The Jamboree in Bainbridge, Patsy Cline and old-time country music, playing cards, especially Euchre, and he loved ice cream.
+He enjoyed his children and grandchildren, Ohio State football, The Jamboree in Bainbridge, Patsy Cline and old-time country music, playing cards, especially euchre, and he loved ice cream.

-Survivors include his children, Rebecca (Larry) Taylor, Pam (Tom) Bailey, and Jeff (Sandy) Milstead; grandchildren, Preston (Cory) Milstead, Sarah Milstead Jason Smith and his girlfriend, Cortney Ball, Melissa (Tyler) Kelch, Amanda (Larry) Holland, Brett Bailey, Cara Milstead, and Jenna (Seth) Potts; eleven great-grandchildren; sister, Bernice Dannison; and his special friends, Fred Young, Carolyn Sollars, Marguerite McKee, and James Ritchie.
+Survivors include his children, Rebecca (Larry) Taylor, Pam (Tom) Bailey and Jeff (Sandy) Milstead; grandchildren, Preston (Cory) Milstead, Sarah Milstead, Jason Smith and his girlfriend Cortney Ball, Melissa (Tyler) Kelch, Amanda (Larry) Holland, Brett Bailey, Cara Milstead and Jenna (Seth) Potts; 11 great-grandchildren; sister, Bernice Dannison; and his special friends, Fred Young, Carolyn Sollars, Marguerite McKee and James Ritchie.
 Also surviving are nieces, nephews, cousins, and a host of friends.